News & Trending Investing News

 In a 2007 speech at the University of Florida, Buffett discussed the importance of good habits — especially good financial habits.

-Those looking to meet money goals, like saving a certain amount or devoting a percentage of income to investments, should take a close look at their finances and see if any habits can be changed.
+Those looking to meet money goals, like saving a certain amount or devoting a percentage of income to investments, should examine their finances closely and see if any habits can be changed.

-Money saving habits don’t need to be complex either.
-Maybe you can get in the habit of picking up takeout meals instead of ordering delivery.
+Money-saving habits don’t need to be complex, either.
+For example, you could get in the habit of picking up takeout meals instead of ordering delivery.
 Every little bit helps.

 Invest in yourself